micmejia/bible-dump/NKJV/Ezekiel/Ezek 40.md

 ###### 1
-In the twenty-fifth year of our captivity, at the beginning of the year, on the tenth _day_ of the month, in the fourteenth year after the city was [^a]captured, on the very same day the hand of the Lord was upon me; and He took me there.
+In the twenty-fifth year of our captivity, at the beginning of the year, on the tenth _day_ of the month, in the fourteenth year after the city was captured, on the very same day the hand of the Lord was upon me; and He took me there.

 ###### 2
 In the visions of God He took me into the land of Israel and set me on a very high mountain; on it toward the south _was_ something like the structure of a city.